-The ski towns of Banff and Lake Louise are home to the distinctive mountain resorts of Banff Sunshine, The Lake Louise Ski Resort and Mt Norquay.
+The ski towns of Banff and Lake Louise are home to three distinctive mountain resorts: Banff Sunshine, The Lake Louise Ski Resort and Mt Norquay.

 Discover the makings of a fairytale, with castles, châteaux and hamlets nestled amongst the storied peaks of Canada’s first National Park.

-Three iconic Canadian Rockies mountains that share 8,000 acres of skiing, 2 gondolas, 26 chairlifts and piles of the finest champagne powder every season.
-Every kind of run imaginable, and some that simply aren’t.
+Three iconic Canadian Rockies mountains that share every kind of run imaginable, and some that simply aren’t.
 Two legendary, historic ski towns offering everything from posh and pampered to retro and rustic.
 All surrounded by a vast, pristine and protected wilderness park so breathtaking that it’s part of a UNESCO World Heritage Site.

 The big mountain resorts of Banff Sunshine, The Lake Louise Ski Resort, and Mt Norquay, serviced by the authentic ski towns of Banff and Lake Louise, are as good as it gets for skiers, snowboarders and outdoor aficionados of all stripes seeking the winter adventure of a lifetime.
-From families looking for a memorable vacation and couples seeking true alpine romance to thrill seekers ready to take the plunge into the wild, everyone who ventures Banff & Lake Louise departs feeling invigorated, inspired and simply awe-struck at its sheer natural beauty.
+From families looking for a memorable vacation, couples seeking true alpine romance, to thrill seekers ready to take the plunge into the wild, everyone who ventures Banff and Lake Louise departs feeling invigorated, inspired and simply awe-struck at its sheer natural beauty.

 Experiences & Adventures